LORD-MicroStrain/Protocols/Wireless/Data Packets.md

-uint32_t serial;                   //The Serial Number of the Node uint16_t firmwareVersion1;         //The Firmware Version of the Node (part 1) uint16_t firmwareVersion2;         //The Firmware Version of the Node (part 2) uint16_t asppVersionLxrs;          //The ASPP version used when in LXRS Mode. uint16_t asppVersionLxrsPlus;      //The ASPP version used when in LXRS+ Mode. uint16_t defaultMode;              //The Default Mode of the Node uint32_t bitResult;                //Built In Test result int8_t reserved;                   //RESERVED
+uint32_t serial;                   //The Serial Number of the Node uint16_t firmwareVersion1;         //The Firmware Version of the Node (part 1) uint16_t firmwareVersion2;         //The Firmware Version of the Node (part 2) uint16_t asppVersionLxrs;          //The ASPP version used when in LXRS Mode uint16_t asppVersionLxrsPlus;      //The ASPP version used when in LXRS+ Mode uint16_t defaultMode;              //The Default Mode of the Node uint32_t bitResult;                //Built In Test result int8_t reserved;                   //RESERVED